sankarshanmukhopadhyay/Links/README.md

 ### Architecture
 The project aims to build a type of decentralized agent that can:
 1. Store reputational information
-2. Make reputational claims about itself, (identity claims) and about others
+2. Make reputational claims about itself, (identity claims,) and about others
 3. Assess the reputational claims of others by checking its own data store, and by querying the social graph
 4. Make decisions about what reputational claims are to be shared with whom
 5. Seek out, strengthen, weaken, or shut down [connections](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Connection-weights.-Similarities-between-brains-and-communities) based on reputation.

-An entity, (for example an AI, a server, or a human person,) can manage zero, one, or any number of such reputational agents.

 In terms of the 'village' analogy for the project, the one-word description of the architecture is *gossip*.

+The opportunity in the project comes from giving each entity, (human or otherwise,) efficient access to a reputational asset that is currently scattered across many domains, many channels, and many stores of information.

 ### Bootstrap
 The project envisages sets of reputational strategies that can evolve to any level of sophistication.